PranavJayachandran/atlan-frontend-sql-editor/README.md

 ## Introduction

-This particular project was created as part of Atlan hiring process for Frontend Intern Role.
+This particular project was created as part of Atlan hiring process for Frontend Developer.
 The problem statement for the same is present towards the end.

 ## Project Features